hugoalh/deno-lint-rules/README.md

 ### `hugoalh/prefer-interface`

-✔️🩹 Prefer to use `interface` instead of `type`, similar to the TypeScript ESLint rule [`consistent-type-definitions`](https://typescript-eslint.io/rules/consistent-type-definitions/).
+✔️🩹 Prefer to use `interface` instead of `type`, similar to the ESLint rule [`@typescript-eslint/consistent-type-definitions`](https://typescript-eslint.io/rules/consistent-type-definitions/).

 ### `hugoalh/prefer-regexp-flag-unicode`